dckc/agoric-vault-collateral-proposal/README.md

 ### 1. Use Proposal Builder to generate Core Eval files

-See [inter-protocol/scripts/add-STARS.js](https://github.com/Agoric/agoric-sdk/blob/5a00ae14aedb7d4a5f1e60c4bc9d79814089c99b/packages/inter-protocol/scripts/add-STARS.js) and this npm [script](https://github.com/Agoric/agoric-sdk/blob/5a00ae14aedb7d4a5f1e60c4bc9d79814089c99b/packages/inter-protocol/package.json#L13) for more details.
+See [builders/scripts/inter-protocol/add-STARS.js](https://github.com/Agoric/agoric-sdk/blob/4df6e758409e9196fdf0381904a4caccec99545d/packages/builders/scripts/inter-protocol/add-STARS.js) and this npm [script](https://github.com/Agoric/agoric-sdk/blob/02e420b5f72ef6e47cdb7b1cc4a2b8403955fc92/packages/builders/package.json#L10) for more details.

 I have checked in the generated files here for reference.
-The files were generated with [this fork](https://github.com/Agoric/agoric-sdk/compare/master...0xpatrickdev:agoric-sdk:pc/statom-vault-proposal-issuerName), using the added `yarn build:add-stATOM-proposal` script.
+The files were generated from [this commit hash]https://github.com/Agoric/agoric-sdk/tree/4df6e758409e9196fdf0381904a4caccec99545d), using the added `yarn build:add-stATOM-proposal` script.

 Alternatively, you can edit the files provided here directly, adjusting the sections highlighted: